VideoAnalysis/EDUVSUM/README.md

 # EDUVSUM (Educational Video Summarization)
 EDUVSUM is a multimodal neural architecture that utilizes state-of-the-art audio, visual and textual features to identify important temporal segments in educational videos.

+## Dataset (v1)
+You can download v1 of the dataset from here: (https://zenodo.org/record/4002959#.X0bsiBmxXmF) and put them in "data" folder.

 ## Video Annotation Tool (VAT)
 Video Annotation Tool (VAT) is a web based tool to annotate videos datasets to use in machine learning tasks (https://github.com/Junaid112/VideoAnnotationTool ).